logos-maker/ikiGUI/README.md

 It's currently availible to Windows and Linux, and selects the platform specific code automatically.

-For displaying and animate graphics it uses simple placement, and character maps (an old concept widely used in the 80's and in 2D computer games that also gives the animation capabilities).
+You can place graphic elements one by one or use character/tile maps (an old concept widely used in the 80's and in 2D computer games).
-You don't need to use character maps and instead simply blit single objects to the window one by one, but it's a simple way to make columns and rows of knobs for example and then animate them.
+Tile maps it's a simple way to make columns and rows of knobs for example and animate them.

 And it's well suited for displaying prerendered skeuomorphic or flat vector graphics or photos as plugin graphics, and gives 100% identical graphis for all platforms.

-The core concept here is simplicity, and less is more.
-There is not much to learn, and it givs fewer compatibillity issues, and to get you more productive where it counts.

 The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).

 ## Reasons to use GUI lib for graphics
 - Plugs that load and opens the editor incedibly fast.
 - The small code base gives less bugs
 - It's easy to understand
 - It's easy to modify
-- It's compatible to the highest degree
 - It cross compiles with 100% identical code
 - Easy to animate graphics
 - Gives 24bit layered graphics with alpha channel
-- Easy to implement  it in other languages

 ## Quick overview of all functions
 ```